nyl-auster/okcdesign/README.md

 ADDITIONNAL DRUPAL MODULES
 --------------------------------

-There is on drupal.org modules based on foundation, they should work with this project :
+There is on drupal.org modules based on foundation, they MAY work with this project :
 - https://drupal.org/project/field_orbit
 - https://drupal.org/project/zurb_clearing
 - https://drupal.org/project/foundation_group